deanishe/alfred-workflow/docs/tutorial_2.rst

-There's a `Share your Workflows thread <http://www.alfredforum.com/forum/3-share-your-workflows/>`_ on `the official Alfred forum <http://www.alfredforum.com/>`_, but being a forum, it's less than ideal as a directory for Workflows.
-Also, you'd need to find your own place to host your Workflow file (for which GitHub and Dropbox are both good choices).
+There's a `Share your Workflows thread <http://www.alfredforum.com/forum/3-share-your-workflows/>`_ on `the official Alfred forum <http://www.alfredforum.com/>`_, but being a forum, it's less than ideal as a directory for workflows.
+Also, you'd need to find your own place to host your workflow file (for which GitHub and Dropbox are both good choices).

-It's a good idea to sign up for the Alfred forum and post a thread for your Workflow, but you might want to consider uploading it to `Packal.org <http://www.packal.org/>`_, a site specifically designed for hosting Alfred Workflows.
-Your Workflow will be much easier to find on that site than in the forum, and they'll also host the Workflow download for you.
+It's a good idea to sign up for the Alfred forum and post a thread for your workflow, but you might want to consider uploading it to `Packal.org <http://www.packal.org/>`_, a site specifically designed for hosting Alfred workflows.
+Your workflow will be much easier to find on that site than in the forum, and they'll also host the workflow download for you.